Unwrap the Magic of Whiteboarding. One Week at a Time! – Discover what’s behind the board

 • First and foremost, a BIG THANK YOU to Joel Swanson, Expert EOS Implementer, and founder of Mile One.
 None of this would be possible without Joel’s assistance and patience with our team.
 Joel is an avid whiteboard enthusiast and aficionado of whiteboard sharing technology.
 His expertise was essential in crafting this article.
 Thank you, Joel!

-• Another BIG THANK YOU goes out to the broad EOS Worldwide community, in general.
-Just like Joel, there are many talented Implementers here who rely on their whiteboards and who helped contribute to this treatise on reanimating Kaptivo cameras.
+• Another BIG THANK YOU goes out to Marisa Smith and, indeed, the broader EOS Worldwide community.
+Just like Joel and Marisa, there are many talented Implementers here who rely on their whiteboards and who helped contribute to this treatise on reanimating Kaptivo cameras.
 Thank you, EOS Implementers!

 • Finally, a BIG THANK YOU to… YOU!
 This article come to life, ultimately, as many of you took the time to contact us, and share your questions and concerns.
 Through our shared efforts, we’ve concocted this how-to and hope that it is of good use to Kaptivo users worldwide.